OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 We'll use our service account to add an AD FS as a SAML 2.0 IdP.

-1. Open Chrome and log in to your Okta org as `okta.service@oktaice.com` / `Tra!nme4321!`
+1. Open Chrome and log in to the Okta Admin Dashboard as `oktatraining`
 2. From the Admin menu, go to `Security` > `Identity Providers`
 3. Click `Add Identity Provider`
 4. Select `SAML 2.0 IdP`